CNuge/BOLD-CLI/README.md

-# goBOLDly
+# BOLD-CLI
-## possible good names: BOLD-query
-## command line tool for interfacing with the BOLD data API
+## Command line interface for the retrieval of data from http://www.boldsystems.org

 Using this as a starting point: